Piratach/desktop-vacuum/res/README.md

   * "OpenSans-Light.tff" - the font used for the interface
   * "groupings.txt" - the text file users have to edit to change the groupings
   * "ignoreList.txt" - the text file users have to edit to change the ignore list
-  * ".save.txt" - the save file to be used for reverting operations
+  * ".save.txt" - a temporary save file to be used for reverting operations